Day 1

 Critical review of the evidence supporting the value of laboratory medicine in clinical care – K. Adeli (Canada)

-Anatomy of a value proposition for laboratory medicine – A. St John (Australia)
+Delivering value through improved test implementation – A. St John (Australia)

 Demonstrating the value of laboratory medicine from an industry perspective – B. Meyer (UK)